Songfacts®: You can leave comments about the song at the bottom of the page.

 While this case was going on, two others were filed by families convinced that this song compelled their kids to commit suicide.
 They were also dismissed.

-The lawsuit claimed that this song contained subliminal messages saying: "Get the gun, shoot, shoot, shoot."
+The lawsuit over this song claimed that it contained subliminal messages saying: "Get the gun, shoot, shoot, shoot."
 Acoustic analysis showed that there were some sub-audible words, but it was not clear what they were.
 On the album Tribute, the line is listed as "Get the flaps out," which is a reference to the private part of the female anatomy.

-The word "Solution" is meant as a mixture, meaning a drink containing alcohol.
-Many people interpreted Ozzy's use of "Solution" as the answer to a problem.
+The word "Solution" in this song is meant as a mixture, meaning a drink containing alcohol.
+The alternate interpretation is "Solution" as the answer to a problem, but the song is in no way suggesting that suicide is ever the answer, just that heavy drinking can kill you.

 Ozzy was going to appear in an episode of Miami Vice, but was dropped because of the controversy this song generated.